Inflation targeting: Negative

-According to standard economic theory, deflation is the necessary consequence of optimal monetary policy.
-In 1969, Milton Friedman argued that under the optimal policy, the nominal interest rate should be zero and the price level should fall steadily at the real rate of interest.
-Since then, Friedman’s argument has been confirmed in a formal setting.
-(See, for example, V. V. Chari, Lawrence Christiano, and Patrick Kehoe 1996 and Harold Cole and Narayana Kocherlakota 1998.)

-Effectively, Friedman was arguing for a negative (moderately deflationary) inflation target.

 Variations

-Contrast to the usual inflation rate targeting, Laurence M. Ball proposed targeting on long-run inflation, targeting which takes the exchange rate into account and monetary conditions index targeting.
+In contrast to the usual inflation rate targeting, Laurence M. Ball proposed targeting long-run inflation using a monetary conditions index.
 In his proposal, the monetary conditions index is a weighted average of the interest rate and exchange rate.
 It will be easy to put many other things into this monetary conditions index.

 In the "constrained discretion" framework, inflation targeting combines two contradicting monetary policies—a rule-based approach and a discretionary approach—as a precise numerical target is given for inflation in the medium term and a response to economic shocks in the short term.
 Some inflation targeters associate this with more economic stability.